JoyceRago/JoyceRago/README.md

 - 💞️ I’m looking to collaborate on anything I can despite my limitations
 - 📫 How to reach me https://www.linkedin.com/in/joyce-rago/

 - Unfortunately, my life reality does not allow me to create large codes and projects...
-I only learn in some of my leisure moments.
+I only learn and practice in some of my leisure moments.

 <!---
 JoyceRago/JoyceRago is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.